gitoror/AdventOfCode/2022/README.md

 ## Day 12

 Hopefully I heard my classmates talking about Dijkstra algorithm to find the shortest path of in a graph.
 Otherwise I would have tried to make recursivity to explore paths for each neighbor.
 I struggle to really have an intuition of what is doing Dijkstra algorithm..

+## Day 13

+I have exploited JavaScript JSON parsing to parse the array string input.
+I had some logic issues fo `if` conditions and for the recursive calls in the main `isOrdered` function but I manage to debug it.
+I have exploited the `sort` function in JS with a callBack function corresponding to the function made in part 1.